How WOTC Works for Employers

 Step 5: Prepare WOTC Reporting for Tax Review

 Once certifications are received, employers need organized reporting so the appropriate tax professionals can review eligible credits.
-WOTC Plus helps employers prepare organized WOTC reporting for payroll, finance, and tax teams.
+WOTC Plus organizes WOTC reporting for payroll, finance, and tax teams.
 This reporting may support review of certified employees, applicable wages, employee status, and documentation needed for tax filing coordination.
 WOTC Plus does not replace an employer’s tax advisor.
 Instead, WOTC Plus helps organize the WOTC workflow and reporting so employers and their tax professionals have clearer information to work from.

 How WOTC Plus Simplifies the WOTC Process

-WOTC Plus helps employers manage these steps in a more organized and automated workflow.
+WOTC Plus manages employers manage these steps in a more organized and automated workflow.

 Why a Clear WOTC Process Matters

-WOTC Plus helps employers turn WOTC into a structured workflow instead of a last-minute paperwork task.
+WOTC Plus turns WOTC into a structured workflow instead of a last-minute paperwork task.

 2026 WOTC Status Note